stackhpc/dawn-test-vcluster-config/README.md

 This repository assumes that [ingress-nginx](https://kubernetes.github.io/ingress-nginx/) is being used to provide ingress, and uses the corresponding annotations to configure SSL passthrough.
+However it could be easily adapted to use other ingress controllers that allow SSL passthrough.

 > [!WARNING]
 >